BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-**50.10.2.  **AWS will have no obligations or liability under Section 50.10.1 with respect to any claim: (i) arising from Generative AI Output generated in connection with inputs or other data provided by you that, alone or in combination, infringe or misappropriate another party’s intellectual property rights; (ii) if you interfere with or fail to enable available filters and other tools, or disregard instructions made available for the Indemnified Generative AI Service; (iii) if your use of the Indemnified Generative AI Service breaches the Agreement; (iv) if you have fine-tuned, refined, customized, or otherwise modified an Indemnified Generative AI Service and the alleged infringement or misappropriation would not have occurred but for this fine-tuning, refinement, customization, or modification; (v) arising after you receive notice to stop using the Generative AI Output; (vi) arising from Generative AI Output that you know or reasonably should know may infringe or misappropriate another party’s intellectual property rights; or (vii) alleging that your use of Generative AI Output infringes a third party’s trademark or related rights.
+**50.10.2.  **AWS will have no obligations or liability under Section 50.10.1 with respect to any claim: (i) arising from Generative AI Output generated in connection with inputs or other data provided by you where such inputs or other data, alone or in combination, infringe or misappropriate another party’s intellectual property rights; (ii) if you interfere with or fail to enable available filters and other tools, or disregard instructions made available for the Indemnified Generative AI Service; (iii) if your use of the Indemnified Generative AI Service breaches the Agreement; (iv) if you have fine-tuned, refined, customized, or otherwise modified an Indemnified Generative AI Service and the alleged infringement or misappropriation would not have occurred but for this fine-tuning, refinement, customization, or modification; (v) arising after you receive notice to stop using the Generative AI Output; (vi) arising from Generative AI Output that you know or reasonably should know may infringe or misappropriate another party’s intellectual property rights; or (vii) alleging that your use of Generative AI Output infringes a third party’s trademark or related rights.
 The remedies in this Section 50.10 are the sole and exclusive remedies under the Agreement for any third-party claims alleging that the Generative AI Output generated by an Indemnified Generative AI Service infringes or misappropriates a third party’s intellectual property rights.
 AWS’s defense and payment obligations under this Section 50.10 will not be subject to any damages cap under the Agreement.

 **50.10.3.  **The obligations under this Section 50.10 will apply only if you:
 (a) give AWS prompt written notice of the claim; (b) permit AWS to control the